 The biggest SuperEnalotto jackpot ever was won by a syndicate of 70 players, proving that syndicates do work and that bigger is better.
 This syndicate won €177.7 million in 2010, breaking the record for the biggest domestic lottery jackpot in history, a record that remains to this day.
 It took 8 months of rollovers for the SuperEnalotto jackpot to reach this amount.

-The biggest prize won by a single ticket holder occurred 6 years later when a player scooped €163.5 million.
-In this case, the lucky ticket holder had purchased the SuperStar, which increased their winnings by €2 million and cost them just €0.50 extra.
+The biggest prize won by a single player occurred 6 years later when a player scooped €163.5 million.
+In this case, the lucky winner had purchased the SuperStar, which increased their winnings by €2 million and cost them just €0.50 extra.

 There have been several more winners of more than 100 million Euros, which is considerably more than the SuperEnalotto minimum jackpot of just €2 million and speaks volumes for the success of this lottery, as well as the likelihood that it will rollover every time it is drawn.